Mattie Gunterman: Career

 Gunterman mainly took photographs from 1897 to 1911.
 Her photographs were mainly taken in areas surrounding Beaton and the Arrow Lakes District of British Columbia as well as in the Pacific Northwest and California during her travels there in 1905.
 Typically during the winter months Gunterman would develop her glass plate negatives and turn them into prints.
 Initially, her primary purpose for taking photographs was to record her life, family and surroundings for her son Henry.
 She created her own autobiographical narrative through her photographs.
 In order to create self-portraits and to include herself in group photos, Gunterman would use a piece of rubber tubing attached to the camera's inflatable shutter at one end and a rubber bulb at the other to take the picture.
 The first camera that she used was a Bull's Eye snapshot camera.
 Her works at the start mainly consisted of posed group photos.
 She then purchased a No.5 Cartridge Kodak 4 x 5 plate camera in 1898 as it allowed for more versatility when playing with exposure, focusing and shutter speed.
 In 1902 Gunterman became the chef at the Nettie-L mine in the Lardeau region and at each long work shift she brought along her camera.
 She captured everyday life at the mine such as scenic views of the Lardeau region, men working hard in the mine and her fellow kitchen co-workers.
 Her photographs expose the gruelling work at the mine but also focus on more lighthearted aspects such as games they would play.
 Mining operations such as the Nettie-L and other surrounding mines totally ceased by 1905.
 However within the Kootenays logging activity increased and became another subject for Gunterman to photograph.
 Her work is essential for understanding life during the mining boom in the early 1900s.
 Furthermore, her photographs of both mining and logging activity are fundamental for understanding the jobs that drove the Canadian economy during the turn of the century.
 Gunterman's work is also some of the only photographic evidence of these mining towns when they were flourishing.
-In present-day these towns do not exist therefore her photographs serve to remember this region when it was prosperous and thriving.